King Fahd International Airport: Terminals

+Duty Free Stores

 King Fahd International Airport was the first Saudi airport to adopt duty-free stores.
 In addition to the spaces allocated to duty-free stores, the airport has a separate area for shops specializing in the sale of gifts and all passenger-related goods.
 This area includes restaurants, cafeterias, and banks, and is located on the arrivals level.

-The distinction is largely meaningless, however, as the Kingdom has no sales or import duties on any products.
+Aramco Terminal

 The private airline operated by Saudi Aramco, Saudi Aramco Aviation, operates out of the Aramco Terminal, providing connections to its employees to faraway company locations such as in Yanbu, Tanajib, Shaybah and Haradh, in addition to some remote pump stations, using their own fleet of Boeing 737s and Embraer ERJ-170LRs.

+Royal Terminal

 The Royal Terminal is reserved for the royal family of Saudi Arabia, government personnel, and official guests.
 It covers an area of 16,400 m2 and has four bridges linking the terminal to aircraft.
 It is luxuriously furnished and decorated, and includes extensively landscaped exteriors and grounds.
 Despite its specialized purpose, the terminal is rarely used by the royal family, who generally prefer to utilize a similar special terminal at King Abdulaziz Air Base.

 Runways

 The airport has two parallel runways with a length of 4000 m each: 16L/34R and 16R/34L, in addition to taxiways parallel to the runways and a cross taxiway to connect the two runways.
 The two runways are separated by 2146 m.
 The east runway is generally used by Saudi Aramco while commercial airlines use the west one.
-A third parallel runway is under construction.